 Debt financing can also be hard to get, especially for a young company.
 Banks generally prefer not to lend money to high-risk enterprises, and young companies are by definition high risk.
 Finally, there's only so much money you can borrow before the debt starts eating up your company, as you're forced to commit resources to loan repayments and interest rather than growing the business.

 Equity Financing Advantages

 With equity financing, you don't have to pay anything back, because you're actually selling partial ownership in the company to investors.
-If the business fails -- well, it's their business, too, and it's their loss, too.
+If the business fails – well, it's their business, too, so it's also their loss.
 In addition, because you're not making loan payments, you have more money to put into growing the business, and you're less likely to be caught in a cash squeeze if business slows down.
-Also, if you pick the right investors -- or, really, if the right investors pick you -- they can provide invaluable assistance in the form of management expertise, business contacts and access to other sources of capital.
+Also, if you pick the right investors – or, really, if the right investors pick you – they can provide invaluable assistance in the form of management expertise, business contacts and access to other sources of capital.